PayPal Generosity Network Terms and Conditions

 The Generosity Network is a service offered by PayPal as a platform to you (“Fundraiser Creator”) to create a fundraiser on the Generosity Network to raise money for yourself or for others in need (“Fundraiser”), and for contributors to a Fundraiser (“Donors”) to contribute funds (“Donations”) to a Fundraiser.
 All Fundraisers must comply with these Terms.
 PayPal reserves the right to remove or restrict the creation or publication of any Fundraiser that does not comply with these Terms.

-When you create a Fundraiser for: (1) yourself, (2) your friends or family, or (3) any businesses, we call that a “Personal Fundraiser.”
+When you create a Fundraiser for yourself, your friends, family, business or charity you run yourself, we call that a “Personal or Business Fundraiser.”
 When you create a Fundraiser to benefit an eligible charity, we call that a “Fundraiser for Charity.”

 PayPal disclaims all liability and responsibility for the outcome or success of a Fundraiser.
-Fundraiser Creators accept the risk and accept that the Fundraiser may not be successful or that the Fundraiser may experience changes, delays, or unforeseen challenges.
-PayPal does not guarantee or represent that Donations will be used as described in the Fundraiser or that the Fundraiser will achieve its goals.
+The Fundraiser Creators and Donors accept the risk and accept that the Fundraiser may not be successful or that the Fundraiser may experience changes, delays, or unforeseen challenges.
+PayPal does not guarantee or represent that the Donations will be used by the Fundraiser Creator as described in the Fundraiser or that the Fundraiser will achieve its goals.

 For Generosity Network Fundraisers for Charity